sadjei78/agl-auc25/README.md

 ## Setup

 1. Clone the repository
-2. Copy `config.template.js` to `config.js` and fill in your configuration values
+2. Copy `config.template.js` to `config.js` and update with your settings
 3. Copy `firebase-config.template.js` to `firebase-config.js` and add your Firebase credentials
 4. Copy `restream-chat.template.js` to `restream-chat.js` and add your Restream credentials
 5. Set up Google Apps Script: